Chr15w1986/Motor-Werks/README.md

 <img width="200" height="150" src="static/assets/images/README-images/python3.png"><img width="200" height="150" src="static/assets/images/README-images/html5.png"><img width="200" height="150" src="static/assets/images/README-images/css3.png"><img width="200" height="150" src="static/assets/images/README-images/js.png">

-## Frameworks, Libraries & Programs Used
+## Frameworks, Libraries, Programs and Technologies Used

 + Django 3.2: Framework used to add structure to the platform
++ Django AllAuth used to provide enhanced user account functionality
++ Django templating language used to insert data from the database into the sites pages
 + Bootstrap: Framework used to add structure and responsiveness
 + Favicon Generator: Used to create favicon used on the website
 + GitHub: GitHub respository is used to store the project's code after being pushed from Gitpod